chestdb/chest/chest/README.md

 ## Other perks

 - ❤️ **Amazing developer experience.** Just like you can inspect your code with Dart's DevTools, you can inspect, debug, and edit your database with ChestTools live in your browser.
 - 🎈 **Lightweight.** Chest is written in pure Dart and has no native dependencies.
-That also means it works on mobile and desktop.
+That means it works on any platform.
 <!-- - ⚡ **Fast.** Chest is fast.
 Unlike most other in-memory databases, it also minimizes startup-time.
 And if you want to tweak performance, profiling and statistics are built-in. -->

 ## How does it work?